Open source marketplace –

 For example, retail marketplaces (like Amazon) allow multiple vendors to sell relatively low-value items.
 They generate revenue because shoppers use them like online malls and buy from multiple sellers in one go.
 So, a shopping cart is a core requirement, as is inventory management.
 This will tip the scale in favor of solutions like CS-Cart or Sellacious.

-A marketplace that offers rentals (like Airbnb) or services (like Fiverr) has no use for a shopping cart.
+A rental marketplace (like Airbnb) or a service marketplace (like Fiverr) has no use for a shopping cart.
 Ditto a product-selling marketplace for unique and/or high-value items like apartments or artwork.
 What these businesses likely require is a booking calendar, location search, and user profiles.

-Listing your key requirements, it’s good to also spare a thought for the future.
+When listing your key requirements, it’s good to spare a thought for the future.
 As your business evolves, you’ll likely want to adjust your transaction flow and pricing logic.
-So in addition to core features, make sure customizing your marketplace is easy.
-More on this topic, check out this chapter about developer experience and this one about API-based marketplace solutions.
+So, in addition to core features, make sure customizing your marketplace is easy.

 First, check that there is an open-source license.
 It's possible a service provider may only have outsourced a portion of their offering, and the rest is proprietary.